gaultier/blog/detect_data_races_with_dtrace.md

 And now our D script shows no warning of potential data races.
 Yay!

+There are many ways to fix this race, this one might not be the best since it will cause a lot of lock contention, so let's try another approach.

 ## Improvements

 Now you might be thinking: wait a minute, how do we know that the D script is actually working?
-It is tracking concurrent accesses, but fix with the mutex actually creates a critical section, or 'exclusive' section, where only one thread has access at any point to the data structure.
+It seems to track concurrent accesses, but the fix with the mutex actually creates a critical section, or 'exclusive' section, where only one thread has access at any point to the data structure.
 As such, there are no concurrent accesses.

 Let's check the correctness by applying a smarter, possibly more performant fix of the data race using a RW lock: